enyx-opensource/enyx-net-tools/doc/man/1/enyx-net-tester.rst

 .. option:: --configuration-file <FILE>

    The response file containg the session(s) parameters.
+   By default, the session(s) parameters are read from stdin.

    Each line of the response file corresponds to a session.

    example::